grpc/proposal/A32-xds-circuit-breaking.md

 - `max_pending_requests`: the maximum number of requests that will be queued while waiting for a connection to be established.
-    - gRPC's _wait-for-ready_ semantics intend to avoid failing RPCs prematurely before a connection becomes available, requests are intended to be buffered indefinitely when wait-for-ready feature is enabled.
+    - gRPC's _wait-for-ready_ semantics intend to avoid failing RPCs prematurely before a connection becomes available, and requests are intended to be buffered indefinitely when wait-for-ready feature is enabled.
 Dropping queued requests conflicts with the usage of wait-for-ready.

 - `max_retries`: retry related configuration, the retry feature has not been implemented in gRPC xDS.